dewitt4/Cloud-Custodain/docs/source/policy/index.rst

   resource (e.g., ASG, S3, EC2, ELBs, etc).

 Mode
   Provides for retrieval of a resources of a given type (typically via AWS API) and defines the vocabulary of filters and actions that can be used on those resource.
-Example resource types are autoscalegroups, s3 buckets, ec2 instances, elbs, etc).
+Example resource types are Auto Scaling Groups, S3 buckets, EC2 instances, Elastic Load Balancers, etc).

 .. code-block:: yaml